scgerkin/C964_Capstone/paper/paper.md

 [^API]: [Application Programming Interface](https://en.wikipedia.org/wiki/API)

 ## Data Description
-The data [@nihDataset] to be used for training and creating a model to assist radiologists and physicians in the diagnostic process has been collected by the National Institutes of Health data made public for data exploration and machine learning modeling.
+The data [^nihDatasetCite] to be used for training and creating a model to assist radiologists and physicians in the diagnostic process has been collected by the National Institutes of Health data made public for data exploration and machine learning modeling.
 The data includes over 100,000 chest X-ray images collected from a little more than 30,000 unique individuals.
 Additionally, a comma-separated value file accompanies the data listing the diagnostic labels applied to each image as well as patient age and sex, view position, and image dimensions.

+[^nihDatasetCite]: @nihDataset

 The finding labels consist of 15 different potential labels, 14 of which indicate a cause for follow-up and 1 label indicating none of the 14 labels could be applied to the individual image.
 Each X-ray can be assigned any combination of these labels (excluding "No Finding" which is always a unique label for an image).
 The diagnostic labels include: